-Click here to view job description.
+Click here to view Director of Development job description.

-Click here to view conference description.
+Click here to view Child Care Education Enrichment job description.

 We provide an interactive online community designed to be flexible and convenient so you can “attend” the training anytime during the 2 weeks it’s offered 24 hours a day, 7 days a week from anywhere.

 You have 2 weeks to log on and complete the classwork by posting the appropriate number of times.
 All training requirements are sent to you via email once you register and pay.
 YOU